When Microsoft and Oracle collide

 Equip your teams with the intelligence they need

 At times like these, Better Data Matters® and is even more important.
-Organizations will greatly benefit from a comprehensive source of vulnerability intelligence, so that their security teams can spend less time on vulnerability assessment, and more time on vulnerability management.
+Organizations will greatly benefit from a comprehensive source of intelligence, so that their security teams can spend less time on vulnerability assessment, and more time on vulnerability management.

 If you do not have the proper intelligence and processes in place, don’t hesitate to reach out.
 Ensure that you are properly equipped to not only deal with the upcoming storm on April and July 14th, but also the daily vulnerability reports that may impact your organization.
 If we can help you with that, get in touch.